Citroën C5: Second generation (RD/TD; 2008)

 In July 2012, the C5 was given another mild facelift, with a few cosmetic changes, such as softer chevron badging, modified badging of C5, softer chevron "grille" as per the recently updated C4, and exclusive badges (on the Exclusive) on the sides in front of the front doors.
 For the Exclusive, the onboard GPS/radio head was also changed to the eMyWay unit which features full Bluetooth connectivity and iPod/USB interface.
+In July 2015, the lineup for the European-made C5 underwent a drastic reduction: all petrol-powered versions were discontinued, while all diesel versions were replaced by two, 2.0 BlueHDi options, with either 150 PS and manual transmission or 180 PS and an automatic.
+This was a response to market pressures; sales of petrol variants had been shrinking for years in this segment; in Italy, for instance, the petrol engines were all withdrawn in February 2013.

 In May 2016, the C5 was officially withdrawn in the United Kingdom, due to disappointing sales of 17,105 since 2008.
 In 2015, only 237 cars were sold, the lowest number since the car's launch.
 This is in comparison to 6,549 sales in France in the same time span.
-However, this could be due to the model being launched at the start of the financial crisis in 2008, as well as increased demand for crossover models.
+However, this could be due to the model being launched at the start of the 2008 financial crisis, as well as increased demand for crossover models.
 This also marked the end of right-hand drive production of the C5.

 Sharing the same underpinnings of the Citroën C6, which has since been discontinued, this generation of C5 is often referred to also as the "X7".
 It is observed that on these cars two technical entities, the hydropneumatic system and the double wishbone layout, are utilized in conjunction.